Ranked Battle Series 8 Begins!

 In addition to using status moves to limit your opponent's options, Grimmsnarl can use Bulk Up to power up its Attack and Defense, which Prankster allows it to accomplish before the opponent makes a move.
 With its already high base stats, Grimmsnarl can build up quickly and take its foes down.

-Take advantage of Grimmsnarl's Thunder Wave, Taunt, and Trick moves to give these Pokemon optimal opportunities to build up and attack.
+Take advantage of Grimmsnarl's Thunder Wave, Taunt, Reflect, Light Screen, and Trick moves to give these Pokemon optimal opportunities to build up and attack.
 With the opponent's potential crippled, switch out to these Pokemon who can use moves to boost their own stats, then Dynamax and rip through opponents before they're able to recover.

 Remember that Grimmsnarl is also a powerful attacker, so it's also viable to attack with Grimmsnarl first and wear down the opponent's HP before switching in one of these Pokemon to finish the job.